 Offer & Contract

 Step 6 is making the offer and going to contract.
-With over 20 years of experience to draw on, your G3 Business & Commercial broker will work closely with you to determine the appropriate offer, terms, and contingencies, to negotiate and prepare any necessary counter offer(s), and to memorialize the final agreement in the form of a purchase and sale contract.
+With over 20 years of experience to draw on, your G3 Broker will work closely with you to determine the appropriate offer, terms, and contingencies, to negotiate and prepare any necessary counter offer(s), and to memorialize the final agreement in the form of a purchase and sale contract.
 As Business Brokers of Florida members, we use the BBF Standard Asset Purchase Contract and Receipt; an easy to understand and balanced contract that is widely used by all BBF member companies.
 Ask us for a sample of the BBF contract if you would like to review one.
 While we would never advise a buyer about the need (or lack thereof) for legal representation in a purchase transaction, you will save significant money by using the BBF Standard Contract.

 Step 8 is the satisfaction of contingencies.
-Most closings are contingent upon the completion of various steps including possibly the assignment of a lease, the issuance of a license or permit, the issuance of an immigration visa, etc. While it is not always G3 Business & Commercial Brokers responsibility to carry out the steps required to satisfy such contingencies, understanding them and managing their satisfaction is key.
+Most closings are contingent upon the completion of various steps including possibly the assignment of a lease, the issuance of a license or permit, the issuance of an immigration visa, etc. While it is not always G3 Brokers responsibility to carry out the steps required to satisfy such contingencies, understanding them and managing their satisfaction is key.
 Contingencies can often cause closing delays, and if poorly managed, can be “deal killers”.
 With over 20 years of experience, there’s probably not a contingency we haven’t seen or managed to satisfaction.